 Population-based research uses the lens of populations to study possible correlations between behavior and health.
 In doing so, it provides a starting point for research focusing on other levels to investigate the probability of causation from a physiological perspective.

 Translational research refers to the direct application of research findings all levels towards the betterment of health and well-being for individuals and the public.
-For more information, you can visit the NIH: National Center for Advancing Translational Sciences website on translational medicine.
+For more information, you can visit the NIH: National Center for Advancing Translational Sciences website.

 How Do Different Types of Research Fit with Environmental Health?